TareqAhsan/learning-react-platform/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://piano-school-e56769iano.netlify.app/).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: npm install react-bootstrap@next bootstrap@5.1.1 npm install react-router-dom
 ### `npm start`

 Runs the app in the development mode.\